 Still, many people go diving around here to explore the sunken prison below.
 Whether you’re scuba diving or chilling at the shore checking this place out, this place is definitely one of the best places to visit in Eastern Europe!

 Tartu is often called an intellectual capital of Estonia as it is home to one of the oldest Estonian Universities.
 Since the significant part of the population are students, the city has a dynamic vibe.
 There are numerous activities and events organized throughout the year.
 Because of the students, there are also many nice budget places to eat and socialize.

-I fell in love with Tartu for its charm and authenticity.
-This is a city where are old historical buildings, modern architecture, creative monuments, cool street art, relaxing lifestyle, people playing live music and dancing outside in summers and many more details that make this city just awesome!
+It’s easy to fall in love with Tartu for its charm and authenticity.
+This is a city where are old historical buildings, modern architecture, creative monuments, cool street art, a relaxing lifestyle, people playing live music and dancing outside in summers and many more details that make this city just awesome!

 The landscape and trails of Soomaa National Park lend themselves to some amazing hikes and treks, winding around the lakes and through fields of pine trees and wild mushrooms.
-Because the park is in a protected zone there is also a lot of wild animal life living in the forests, such as bears, moose, wolves and wild boars.
+Because the park is in a protected zone there is also a lot of wild animal life living in the forests, such as bears, moose, wolves, and wild boars.
 If you’re quiet enough you just might see some on your next hike.